 First Class Male... extra leg room every time!

-PATRIC BAIRD checks out EVA Air’s Premium Economy on a recent flight to Thailand...
+PATRIC BAIRD checks out Swiss International’s First Class service on a flight from Tokyo to Zurich...

 The BIG Trade Event - 2013

 - Sponsored Breakfast & Lunch (Pre Register for your chance to be invited)

 - Chill Out Zone & Taste of...
 Event

 Another Gatwick Flight and Onboard Catering BoostedNorthern Ireland’s largest airline is to increase its flights...Read More...

 Smoother Transatlantic Travel Thanks to New AgreementAir Canada and Aer Lingus have signed an interline agreement to...Read More...